wolfvswhale/wolfvswhale/README.md

 I write, and I ship software.
 The two are the same job more often than people expect.

-Most of what's here started as a problem in a business I was running.
-The radon company needed inspection reports that didn't take an afternoon each, so I built the generators.
+Most of what's here started as a problem in a business.
+A radon inspection company needed inspection reports that didn't take an afternoon each, so I built a desktop app.
 A short-form video series needed a production pipeline that could hold a character's face consistent across a hundred episodes, so I built that.
-I direct AI coding agents to do the implementation and I own what goes in.
+I'm very interested in AI detection, quality gates, and also just helping folks clean up messy workflows.

 ## What's here